-A few weeks ago I wrote a food column for the Essex Fells Magazine about mini omelet soufflés, and posted them on my Instagram account and my website.
+My mini omelet soufflés can be enjoyed year-round.
 Since the ingredients for these mini omelet soufflés are Passover friendly, here they are again.
 They are low fat, low calorie, vegetarian, healthy, yet tasty and indulgent.
 And…they are Kosher for Passover!
 Enjoy these for breakfast or brunch.

 Passover Mini Omelet Soufflés